yashsinghcodes/wik/README.md

     git clone https://github.com/yashsinghcodes/fetch.git
     ```

-1. Move into the `fetch` directory and run the `setup.py` script:
+1. change the directory to fetch and run following command:

     ```console
     cd fetch
-    python setup.py install
+    pip install .
     ```
  >Note: For Linux use python3 as it required python 3 or higher